wp-plugins/lightbox-plus/tags/1.5.2/readme.txt

 = How does Lightbox Plus differ from other Lightbox plugins for WordPress? =

-Performance wise the ColorBox jQuery plugin is smaller and generally faster than most lightbox JavaScript plugins.
+Performance wise the ColorBox jQuery plugin is smaller and generally faster and has more options than most lightbox JavaScript plugins.
 The regular expressions that handle the text are more robust handling a wider variety of characters and in addition it will also grab the image title from the image to use for the overlay image caption.

 = Lightbox Plus does not work correctly with WordPress' built-in gallery features, how do I make it work =

 At present it does not.
 WordPress' built in gallery has its own method for dispaying image within WordPress' base framework.
-I am still working on an option that will allow Lightbox Plus to over ride this.
+I am still working on an option that will allow Lightbox Plus to override this.
 In the meantime of you would like to use Lightbox Plus with a gallery I suggest you try one of the many gallery plugins that support lightbox, NextGEN Gallery, Lazyest Gallery, or Inline Gallery for example.

-= When reseting/re-initializing LBP the setting do not appear correctly when the page reloads, what gives? =
+= When resetting/re-initializing LBP the setting do not appear correctly when the page reloads, what gives? =

 This problem is only apparent in Chrome and Opera.
 It seems to works fine in Internet Explorer, Firefox and Safari.
 There may be browser related issues and I am investigating the problem at this time.
 For Chrome the settings are being saved but not displayed immediately, click on the Lightbox Plus link under appearance and you will see the current settings.
 Opera for whatever reason is completely failing to save re-initialization settings, you must manually set and save them or use another browser.
 And, no, it doesn't make sense since it's server side activity.

+= Other Problems =

+If you have read and tried the above and you are still having problems, then, I please post your issues, in detail (links, error messages) to my site. <a href="http://www,23systems.net/plugins/lightbox-plus/">http://www,23systems.net/plugins/lightbox-plus/</a>

 == Change Log ==